arangodb/docs/3.5/http/analyzers.md

 ###  Norm

-An analyser capable of normalizing the text, treated as a single token, i.e. case conversion and accent removal
+An analyzer capable of normalizing the text, treated as a single token, i.e. case conversion and accent removal

 The *properties* allowed for this analyzer are an object with the following